 Yes, if space is available.
 To add more classes to a completed registration, email the Summer Studio Office.

 The class I would like to register for is full.
 How do I place my child on the waitlist?
 How are we notified if a space has become available?

 Due to the popularity of our classes, waitlists do occur.
 To place your child on the waitlist, you must register for the specific class waitlist.
 There is no fee for being on a waitlist, nor is any credit card information required.
 We cannot take registrations or hold spots over the phone.
 Please know that as spaces become available, they are filled in the order in which they were registered for the waitlist.

 Should a space become available, you will be notified via email and/or telephone to confirm interest in the available spot(s).
-If you decide to enroll your child in the available spot(s), you will need to complete your registration by paying the deposit and/or full payment online (please see our class changes, cancellations, & withdrawals policy).
+If you decide to enroll your child in the available spot(s), you will need to complete your registration by paying the deposit and/or full payment online.
 There is no penalty should you choose not to enroll.

 What are the chances of my child getting into a waitlisted class?

 It is difficult to predict if or when a class change or cancellation may occur as we receive class changes and cancellations up to the first day of classes.

 Registration for each session closes on the following dates: